loning/the-math/docs/psi-collapse-zfc/chapter-02-zfc-subset-metamathematics.md

 ## 2.8 The Collapse Perspective

-From ψ = ψ(ψ), we see metamathematics as consciousness recognizing its own patterns:
+From ψ = ψ(ψ), we see metamathematics as observer recognizing its own patterns:

-**Observation 2.1**: When consciousness observes its mathematical activities, it creates metamathematics.
+**Observation 2.1**: When observer observes its mathematical activities, it creates metamathematics.
 When metamathematics observes itself, it approaches ψ = ψ(ψ).

 $$\psi \xrightarrow{\text{observes math}} \text{Metamathematics} \xrightarrow{\text{observes itself}} \psi(\psi) = \psi$$